 We at SACE applaud NAACP and its partner groups for undertaking such an important project and producing and distributing the tools and information communities will need to join in the fight against dirty coal.
 Sometimes we lose sight of the ground level impact coal plants have on those who live in their shadow.
 Coal Blooded does an excellent job at bringing the focus back on these communities while teaching all of us how we can do more to help those who have been paying the highest costs for cheap coal.

-Tags: climate change, Coal, corporate environmental justice, disproportionate impacts, Duke, Environmental Justice, Indigenous Environmental Network, Little Village Environmental Justice Organization, NAACP, public health, Southern Company
+Tags: climate change, Coal, corporate environmental justice, disproportionate impacts, Duke, Energy Justice, Indigenous Environmental Network, Little Village Environmental Justice Organization, NAACP, public health, Southern Company

 No comments.
 Be the first.